‘Fire Challenge’ Goes Wrong, Detroit Girl Burns 50 Percent Of Her Body

 “Just laying there in pain, the tears in her eyes, it kills me – watching her suffer, due to what her and her friends done.”

-Brandi thinks that Tamiyah may have been wearing perfume, which accelerated the burning process.
+Brandi thinks that Timiyah may have been wearing perfume, which accelerated the burning process.

-Meanwhile, Tamiyah remains in the hospital.
+Meanwhile, Timiyah remains in the hospital.
 She has a long and painful road to recovery ahead of her – a recovery which will include several more surgeries.

 Niña de 12 años arde en llamas intentado hacer un reto viral: Con apenas 12 años, la pequeña Timiyah Landers, residente de #Detroit, #Estados_Unidos, se encuentra recluida en un hospital tras sufrir quemaduras desde la cabeza hasta los pies, en un… https://t.co/OHfEYSs9aT